-In addition, we aim for the services provided to be tailored to the individual needs of the child or young person, be this by the public sector and/or independent and third sector providers.
-This is so that they receive the most appropriate care and support, delivering positive outcomes – both educational and social – with the considerable cost saving this can bring.
+We are campaigning for improved services for these children and young people.
+This is so that they receive the most appropriate care and support, delivering positive outcomes – both educational and social – with the considerable cost savings this can bring.

-Current campaigns are focused on the delivery of:
+Current campaigns are focused on delivering:

 There should be prompt access to assessment and to high-quality and well-resourced services for children and young people.